IMMI s56 Request for More Information

 Before submitting the information and documents, name them properly.
 Also, anticipate how the case officer will look at that information/documents and how will he/she interpret them.
 Remember to provide what is required.
 Avoid providing irrelevant information/documents.

-When completing any relevant applications and forms etc., you must think about why you are expected to make a particular statement.
+When completing any relevant applications and forms, you must consider why you are expected to make a particular statement.
 Why a particular question has been inserted in a form/letter?

 Again, consider seeking professional assistance to maximize your chances of success in securing your desired outcome.